gd-jeckert/Python-Scrapper-Script/README.md

 PYTHON Top Games Scrapper

-Scrapes STEAM top played games page and displays the top 10.
+Scrapes STEAM top played games page and displays the top 10 in the terminal

 PYTHON TOP 10 Screenshot